Pixar's Devkit

 Deep textures.

-Cutter's most important feature is that devkit ".c" and ".cpp" files can be compiled and linked without the need for the user to write and maintain their own Makefiles (OSX and Linux) or Windows VS .bat files.
+Cutter's most important feature is that devkit ".c" and ".cpp" files can be compiled and linked without the need for the user to write and maintain their own Makefiles (OSX and Linux) or Windows "make" .bat files.
+Refer to the tutorial "Cutter - Compiling and Building Plugins"

-Header files can be conveniently opened by control+clicking in the name of the #include file - figure 2.
+Header files can be conveniently opened by right-mouse clicking in the name of the #include file.
 Cutter automatically "expands" the selection to the boundaries of the file name - there is no need for the user to manually select the full name of the header file.
+Using the keyboard shortcut contol+O, alt+O or Apple+O will open the header file.

 Figure 3